 See a doctor.

 If you aren’t getting better with rest, activity modification, ice and other simple measures, consider going to your doctor or an orthopedic surgeon.
 You might worry that we will try to talk you into surgery or giving up your activity.
 But we want to get you back to your sport or exercise.
-Often we can find a simple underlying cause for your pain and suggest some straightforward options to get you back to what you love to do.
+Often we can find a simple underlying cause for your inflammation and pain and suggest some straightforward options to get you back to what you love to do.